An axiomatization of six-functor formalisms: Noetherian Nagata setups and local six-functor formalisms

 Lastly, to show that $L$ is a c-complete cd-structure on $\span(\C)$, we observe that the proof of Lemma \cite[Lemma 6.19]{kuij_descent} still works, where we use (xiii) in Definition \ref{defn:app_top_Nagata_setup} to construct $Y \cup_V Z$. \end{proof}

-\begin{lem} Let $(\C,I,P)$ be a noetherian Nagata setup.
+\begin{lem} Let $(\C,I,P)$ be a topological Nagata setup.
 Then the cd-structure $AC$ on $\comp(\C)$ is regular, and the cd-structures $AC$ on $\comp(\C)_0$ and $A\cup L$ on $\span(\C)$ are c-regular. \end{lem} \begin{proof} We start by showing that $A$ is a regular cd-structure on $\C$.
 It suffices to show that for abstract blowup square (\ref{eq:app_abs_blowup}), the square

 is an abstract blowup square.
-This is done for algebraic varieties in \cite[Lemma 2.14]{voevodskycdh}, but we can show the most general case as well.
+This is done for algebraic varieties in \cite[Lemma 2.14]{voevodskycdh}, but we can generalize this proof as follows.
 Since diagonals are monomorphisms, the vertical maps in the square above are in $J$ as well.
 Therefore it suffices to show that $Y\times_X Y = Y \cup (E \times_C E)$.
 Now we consider the diagram

 where the vertical maps are all projections onto the first factor of the fiber product.
 Both the squares are pullbacks, showing that the top row is an open-closed decomposition.
 This shows that Now we consider the diagram